bitmovin/github_wiki_index/README.md

-Creates an index with links from a github wiki which is structured in folders
+Creates an index with links from a github wiki which is structured in folders.
+An example could be found in the wiki of this page where the index will be created in the _Sidebar.md.

 ## by bitmovin
 <a href="https://www.bitmovin.com"><img src="https://cloudfront.bitmovin.com/wp-content/uploads/2014/11/Logo-bitmovin.jpg" width="400px"/></a>